tum-i4/CODASPY2022/README.md

 # CODASPY 2022

-This repository is part of the paper *Hardening with Scapolite: a DevOps-based Approach for Improved Authoring and Testing of Security-Configuration Guides in Large-Scale Organizations* presented at the **12<sup>th</sup> ACM Conference on Data and Application Security and Privacy (CODASPY)**.
+This repository is part of the paper *Hardening with Scapolite: a DevOps-based Approach for Improved Authoring and Testing of Security-Configuration Guides in Large-Scale Organizations* presented at the [**12<sup>th</sup> ACM Conference on Data and Application Security and Privacy (CODASPY)**](http://www.codaspy.org/2022/index.html).

+## Code Snippets

-## The Scapolite Format
+### The Scapolite Format

 ```md
 ---